 Not all S3-compatible object store technologies provide the same performance or capabilities.
 Research is important to determine the ideal solution for your needs.
 We've found that MinIO works well in the testing we've performed in our labs, but other solutions might work better for your environment.
-To help you get an idea of how to configure MinIO for use with ArcSight Database, see the example in "Configuring the Database for MinIO Storage (Examples Only)."
+To help you get an idea of how to configure MinIO for use with ArcSight Database, see the example in ""Configuring the ArcSight Database for MinIO Storage (Examples Only)" on page 400."